docarray/docarray/README.md

 # DocArray v2

-this repo is small PoC for the new version of DocArray.
+this repo is a PoC for the new version of DocArray.
 The scope of the PoC is twofolds:

 * Mininal pydantic like API to feel/grasp the new user interface
 * Protobuf serialization/deserialization